cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-07-13-the-not-so-strange-case-of-cargo-cult-in-computer-science-research.md

 **Example:** In the early days of deep learning, many researchers and companies [made bold claims](https://doi-org.focus.lib.kth.se/10.1016/j.caeai.2023.100143) that AI models could "self-teach" or autonomously learn complex tasks without needing extensive human intervention.
 These claims were often based on specific experiments that showed impressive results, such as a neural network learning to recognize objects in images after being exposed to vast amounts of unlabeled data.
 They often integrated these models into their projects without independently replicating the original experiments, leading to disappointing results when the models failed to generalize as promised.
 Over time, it became clear that these AI models were not as autonomous or generalizable as initially claimed.
 When others attempted to use these "self-taught" models in different domains or with less curated data, the models often failed to perform as expected.
 It turned out that much of the success in the original experiments was due to the specific data used or additional, often unacknowledged, human intervention during the training process.

 Last but not less, Feynman states that pseudoscientists can be very anxious for new results because these results are contradictory in relation to their predictions, and they can destroy the value of the experiments themselves.
-It is characteristic for cargo cult scientists to ignore the results which do not support their experiments and focus on those which sound appropriately.
+It is characteristic for cargo cult scientists to ignore the results which do not support their experiments and focus on those which sound appropriate.

 **Example:** In 2011, the OPERA experiment in Italy [reported results](https://en.wikipedia.org/wiki/2011_OPERA_faster-than-light_neutrino_anomaly) suggesting that neutrinos might be traveling faster than the speed of light, which would contradict Einstein's theory of relativity.
 Some researchers and media outlets were eager to embrace these results because of their sensational nature, which could have upended established physics.
 However, this eagerness led to a dangerous tendency to overlook potential errors or alternative explanations that might invalidate the findings.
 There was significant pressure to confirm the extraordinary results, leading to a focus on the data that seemed to support the faster-than-light claim while neglecting inconsistencies or mundane explanations.
 Further investigation revealed that the results were due to a faulty connection in the GPS system used to measure the neutrinos' travel time.
 Once corrected, the faster-than-light result disappeared, and the experiment confirmed that neutrinos do not travel faster than light.